jncraton/elementary-computer-science-cpsc1030/lectures/06-steps.md

 ## The Big Idea

-- We're exploring how to teach young children to plan
+- We're exploring how to teach children to plan
 - This is a core part of computational thinking
 - It's also a fundamental life skill